Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of toric schemes

-Similar to the complex case described in \cite[Section 2.2]{BR}, the approximation $U$ can be chosen such that $U$ has a faithful action of a large $S$-torus $\T_{U,S}$ with dense generic orbit, and such that the action of $\T_S$ on $U$ is given by an inclusion $\T_S \hookrightarrow \T_{U,S}$.
+\begin{rem} Note that unlike for ordinary Chow groups, the equivariant Chow groups $\CH^{\T_S}_k(\X)$ can be non-zero for any $k \leq n+1$. \end{rem} Similar to the complex case described in \cite[Section 2.2]{BR}, the approximation $U$ can be chosen such that $U$ has a faithful action of a large $S$-torus $\T_{U,S}$ with dense generic orbit, and such that the action of $\T_S$ on $U$ is given by an inclusion $\T_S \hookrightarrow \T_{U,S}$.
 Then the quotient space $\X\times^{\T_S}U$ has an action of $\widetilde{\T}_S = \T_{U,S}/\T_{S}$.
 If $\X$ is a toric scheme, then this gives $\X\times^{\T_S}U$ the structure of a toric scheme.
-It is moreover smooth, regular, complete, iff the scheme $\X$ has this properties.
+It is moreover smooth, regular, complete, iff the scheme $\X$ has these properties.